Planning a Wedding? Read These 6 Stories in the Latest Issue of The Knot

+Whether you're newly engaged or a seasoned planner, The Knot digital magazine is a must-have planning resource.
 Our quarterly magazine is released according to seasons (fall, winter, spring and summer), and each comes with all the information and inspiration you need to plan a wedding that is yours (truly).
-Inside each issue, you'll find planning tools like our comprehensive checklist, must-know tips from our roster of experts, fashion trends from the latest runways, gorgeous styled shoots to inspire your vision and fresh Real Weddings from couples just like you.
+In each issue, you'll find planning tools like our comprehensive checklist, must-know tips from top experts, fashion trends, gorgeous styled shoots to inspire your vision and fresh Real Weddings from couples just like you.

 If you're more into consuming your favorite publications on a device, The Knot digital magazine subscription is the option for you.
 Grab your NOOK or tablet via Google Play, Amazon and NOOK, and sign up for a yearlong subscription.
 You can also get the magazine on your iPhone or Android via Zinio.
 Every season, a new issue of The Knot digital magazine will be delivered seamlessly to your tablet the minute it hits newsstands.
 That's four issues filled with wedding inspiration: imagine thousands of photos, hundreds of pages of fashion and style advice and countless tips to guide you through every step of the planning process.

 The Knot Summer 2021 issue is all about celebrating Pride.
 In the cover story, Mean Girls star Jonathan Bennett and his TV host fiance Jaymes Vaughn share their love story.
 In an exclusive interview with The Knot, the couple opens up about why they're purposely loving out loud to bring more visibility and representation to the LGBTQ+ community.
 Jonathan and Jaymes, who met up with us for a poolside photo shoot in Palm Springs with their adorable pup in tow, also dish on their movie-like meet-cute and the story of their engagement.